 Overall, the production’s musical numbers follow the traditional musical format with songs interjected at pivotal moments.
 Most of the songs work well with the plot and theme.
 However, “To the Beer Hall We All Go,” a number toward the end of the musical, feels out of place.
 The tension is high, the protagonists are about to flee their home, and the production goes into a scene of celebratory song and dance at the cabaret.
 It could be interpreted as the last hurrah, but it didn’t have the intended dramatic impact.
 Still, the choreography by Mark Blowers is fun and sharp and works well throughout the musical, even in this number.

 Blowers has cast a highly skilled and talented cast.
 They deliver the songs and dances with high energy and vibrancy.
 They give life to a world that is on the verge of mass destruction.
 Lili Marlene tells the story of love during this horrific time in history.
 It puts a sweet twist on how love is possible even in the dreariest of times.

-Write Act Repertory's production of Lili Marlene runs through Oct.
-10. Even performances are at 7 p.m.
+Write Act Repertory's production of Lili Marlene has been extended through March 5.
+Even performances are at 7 p.m.
 Tuesdays at St. Luke's Theatre (at 308 West 46th St., between Eighth and Ninth avenues).
 For tickets and information, call (212) 239-6200 or visit www.telecharge.com/off-broadway or visit stlukestheatre.com.